idaholab/MontePy/doc/source/starting.rst

 ------------------------------------------------------

 Much of the cell data can show up in the cell block or the data block, like the importance card.
-These are referred to MCNPy as "cell modifiers".
+These are referred to Montepy as "cell modifiers".
-You can change how these cell modifiers are printed with :func:`~mcnpy.mcnp_problem.MCNP_Problem.print_in_data_block`.
+You can change how these cell modifiers are printed with :func:`~montepy.mcnp_problem.MCNP_Problem.print_in_data_block`.
 This acts like a dictionary where the key is the MCNP card name.
 So to make cell importance data show up in the cell block just run:
 ``problem.print_in_data_block["imp"] = False``.